DJ Maphorisa: 2019–present: Rumble in the Jungle, Piano Hub and Banyana EP

 On April 9, 2021, Maphorisa, TRESOR and Kabza De Small released the collaboration studio album Rumble in the Jungle.
 On April 16, 2021, Anathi and Tyler ICU's studio EP Banyana was released.
 The EP featured Sir Trill, Daliwonga and Kabza De Small, Mpura, and Visca.
 The single "Banyana" surpassed 4.2 million streams and was certified double platinum by the Recording industry of South Africa.
 In 2021, he embarked to Made in Lagos Tour for an opening act with Wizkid.
-At the 2021 Music Kwaito and House Music Awards he received a nomination for Best DJ.
+At the 2021 Mzansi Kwaito and House Music Awards he received a nomination for Best DJ.

 On 17 September 2021, he released a single "Abalele" with Kabza De Small featuring Ami Faku.

 In October 2021, he produced Congolese-born singer TRESOR’s singles, "Makosa" and "Nyota" from the album, Motion.

 In November 2022, he worked with Afrika Memani on the Road To Private EP, which was released on the 4th of November.

 DJ Maphorisa had received the African DJ of the Year award at the Soundcity MVP Awards which were held at the Eko Convention Centre in Lagos.